libmemalloc v3.0.00

 Unmaps a previously mapped memory region and removes its metadata entry from the allocator’s mmap list.

-static void * MEM_allocatorMalloc (mem_allocator_t *const allocator, const size_t size, const char *const file, const int line, const char *const var_name, const allocation_strategy_t strategy) __LIBMEMALLOC_MALLOC
+static void * MEM_allocOp (mem_allocator_t *const allocator, const size_t size, const char *const file, const int line, const allocation_strategy_t strategy) __LIBMEMALLOC_INTERNAL_MALLOC

 Allocates memory using the specified strategy.

-static void * MEM_allocatorRealloc (mem_allocator_t *const allocator, void *const ptr, const size_t new_size, const char *const file, const int line, const char *const var_name, const allocation_strategy_t strategy) __LIBMEMALLOC_REALLOC
+static void * MEM_reallocOp (mem_allocator_t *const allocator, void *const ptr, const size_t new_size, const char *const file, const int line, const allocation_strategy_t strategy) __LIBMEMALLOC_INTERNAL_REALLOC

 Reallocates memory with safety checks.

-static void * MEM_allocatorCalloc (mem_allocator_t *const allocator, const size_t size, const char *const file, const int line, const char *const var_name, const allocation_strategy_t strategy) __LIBMEMALLOC_MALLOC
+static void * MEM_callocOp (mem_allocator_t *const allocator, const size_t size, const char *const file, const int line, const allocation_strategy_t strategy) __LIBMEMALLOC_INTERNAL_MALLOC

 Allocates and zero‐initializes memory.

-static int MEM_allocatorFree (mem_allocator_t *const allocator, void *const ptr, const char *const file, const int line, const char *const var_name)
+static int MEM_freeOp (mem_allocator_t *const allocator, void *const ptr, const char *const file, const int line)

 Releases allocated memory back to the heap.